nums-project/nums/README.md

 arguments in functions like `nums.numpy.api.min`.
 7. If you run into any issues and need help with your implementation, open an issue describing the issue you're experiencing.

+We encourage you to follow the `nums.numpy.api.arange` implementation as a reference.